 2. Environmental Considerations

-- Hold manufacturing facilities to the highest environmental and social standards:
+- Maintain the highest environmental and social standards in production facilities:

 3. Resource Considerations

 - Determine the demand for resources, accounting for the initial extraction.

 - Avoid textiles that require a lot of water, land, or energy.

 - Avoid wearing clothing that contains fossil fuels.

 4. Waste Considerations

 - Provide instruction on how to minimise errors and fabric waste.